RedHatInsights/xjoin-operator/README.md

 ## Development
 ### Setting up the development environment using Clowder
+1. Install the latest version of [bonfire](https://github.com/RedHatInsights/bonfire)
-1. Set up a local Kubernetes environment.
+2. Set up a local Kubernetes environment.
 Known to work with the following:
    - [CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview)
    - [MiniKube](https://minikube.sigs.k8s.io/docs/start/)

-1. Configure Kubernetes to use at least 16G of memory and 6 cpus.
-This is known to work although you can try with less.
+3. Configure Kubernetes to use at least 16G of memory and 6 cpus.
+This is known to work, although you can try with less.
     ```
     ./crc config set memory 16384
     ./crc config set cpus 6